2010 Southeast Asian haze: Environmental

-Indonesia's forest is home to over 3000 animal and plant species such as the Sumatran Tigers, Komodo dragons and orangutans.
-The destruction of forests by burning practices not only brings about multiple environmental consequences such as soil erosion, water pollution, global warming and climate changes but also threatens the livelihood of multiple animal species pushing many of them to the brink of extinction.
+Indonesia's forest is home to over 3000 animal and plant species such as the Sumatran tigers, Komodo dragons and orangutans.
+The destruction of forests by burning practices not only brings about multiple environmental consequences such as soil erosion, water pollution, global warming and climate change but also threatens the livelihood of multiple animal species pushing many of them to the brink of extinction.

-Approximately 80% of Indonesia was forested in 1960s, however less than a 50% remains forested today.
+Approximately 80% of Indonesia was forested in the 1960s, however less than 50% remains forested today.
 This is due to urbanization, corruption and illegal logging activities such as the slash and burn method, which poses a great threat to biodiversity.

 For instance, due to burning land clearing methods practiced by smallholders, many species of animals and plants are unable to withstand the high temperatures of heat and fail to escape the fires or successfully migrate to a new home.

 Additionally, fire land clearing practices contributes a significant release of greenhouse gases such as carbon dioxide, methane and nitrous oxide.
 Such release of greenhouse gases from peatland fires aids in the exacerbation of global warming and has the ability to affect a change on the region's climate and weather.
-It is known that Indonesia is ranked as one of the world's higher carbon emitters with approximately 900 million tons of carbon emitted into the atmosphere in 2010.
+It is known that Indonesia is ranked as one of the world's highest carbon emitters with approximately 900 million tons of carbon emitted into the atmosphere in 2010.